Spookesites/CookiesManager/README.md

 ## Conclusion
 This library provides a simple and easy-to-use solution for working with cookies in JavaScript.
 You can create cookies with an expiration date or with infinite time/days, read cookies, and delete cookies with just a few lines of code.

-### Credits
-This project was created by Spook.
-I would like to extend my gratitude to my friends who have supported me and encouraged me to bring this project to life.
-Your help and encouragement has been invaluable and I am grateful to have friends like you.

-Without your support, this project would not have been possible.
-Thank you!